Managing Projects Across Multiple Solutions

 Quality Suffers

 Multitasking splits your attention, which means each project gets less focus than it needs.
-This often leads to rushed work and results that don’t meet expectations.
+This effect often leads to rushed work and results that don’t meet expectations.

 Stress Builds Up